 - We hope that we can satisfy any queries you may have about the way in which we process your personal data.
 However, if you have unresolved concerns you also have the right to complain to the Information Commissioner (https://ico.org.uk)

 Visitors to our Website

-- When someone visits pilgrimstorome.org we use a third-party service, WordPress Statistics, to collect standard internet log information and details of visitor behaviour patterns.
+- When someone visits pilgrimstorome.org we use a third-party service, WordPress Statistics and Jetpack, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow WordPress to make, any attempt to find out the identities of those visiting our website.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 - Cookies, also known as browsers or tracking cookies, are small text files that are added to your computer when you visit a website.
 They help websites to perform certain functions e.g. to know who you are if you log into a restricted part of a website, for shopping carts, and for tracking purposes.

 - WordPress statistics We use WordPress cookies on the website for tracking purposes.
 The cookies allow us to understand general traffic to our website for example number of visitors and length of time on site.
 This process does collect data, but in an anonymous form, to help us make improvements, develop the website and enhance the user experience.]

 - Please note that you cannot opt-out of the deployment of cookies that are necessary for delivery of our website or services to visitors.]